Own-Data-Privateer/hoardy-web/README.md

 Regular users are expected to capture data using the [`Hoardy-Web` browser extension/add-on](./extension/), producing `HTTP` request+response dumps in [`WRR` file format](./doc/data-on-disk.md), archive those to disk [using one of the supported methods](#quickstart), and then use various sub-command of the [`hoardy-web` tool](./tool/) to

-- [replay (a subset of) your archives over `HTTP`](./tool/README.md#replay) by feeding them to `hoardy-web serve` and then using a normal web browser and navigating to links like <http://127.0.0.1:3210/web/2/https://archiveofourown.org/works/3733123>;
+- replay (a subset of) your archives over `HTTP` by feeding them to `hoardy-web serve` and then using a normal web browser and navigating to links like <http://127.0.0.1:3210/web/2/https://archiveofourown.org/works/3733123>;

   this is similar to what [Wayback Machine](https://web.archive.org/), [heritrix](https://github.com/internetarchive/heritrix3), and [pywb](https://github.com/webrecorder/pywb) do;

-- [generate a static offline website mirror from (a subset of) your archives](./tool/README.md#mirror) by feeding them to `hoardy-web mirror` to produce a bunch of interlinked `HTML`, `CSS`, images, and other files, which you can then view using a normal web browser, or with a e-book reader, or you can instead feed them to [recoll](https://www.lesbonscomptes.com/recoll/index.html) or some other desktop search engine, etc;
+- generate a static offline website mirror from (a subset of) your archives by feeding them to `hoardy-web mirror` to produce a bunch of interlinked `HTML`, `CSS`, images, and other files, which you can then view using a normal web browser, or with a e-book reader, or you can instead feed them to [recoll](https://www.lesbonscomptes.com/recoll/index.html) or some other desktop search engine, etc;

   this is similar to what `wget -mpk` (`wget --mirror --page-requisites --convert-links`) does, except `hoardy-web mirror` has a ton of cool options `wget` does not (e.g. it can `scrub` generated pages in various ways, de-duplicate the files it generates, including between different websites and different generated mirrors, etc), and should you discover you dislike the generated result for some reason, you can change some or all of those options and re-generate the mirror **without re-downloading anything**.

+See [`hoardy-web`'s "Quickstart" section](./tool/README.md#quickstart) for more info.

 ## For a slightly technical user